-Shipping settings in WooCommerce revolve around geographical locations.
+Most of the shipping setup in WooCommerce revolves around geographical locations.
 Such can be countries, states, regions, and ZIP codes.

 Every shipping zone consists of the following:

-Once a customer is matched within the list of locations, they can see the shipping methods list.
+Once customers choose their address from the list of shipping destinations, they can see all the shipping methods available to them.

 - Flat rate

 - Free shipping

 With the help of add-ons, you can enable additional, more complex WooCommerce shipping options.
 Many service providers offer their own WooCommerce shipping extensions that let you, among other things, carry out more complex shipping calculations, automatically print shipping labels, implement shipment tracking, etc. All these options (and more) will be available if you set up WooCommerce Shipping – a special plugin designed and developed by Woo’s developers themselves.
 There are also tools (such as Table Rate Shipping) that can be useful for defining custom rules set for forming accurate shipping rates and expanding your shipping strategy.

 WooCommerce also has a default shipping zone labeled Locations not covered by your other zones.
 This shipping zone automatically applies to all geographical areas that don’t have a custom shipping zone assigned to them.

 Example: You can offer free shipping for major cities in your country, and the Locations not covered zone can be used to specify flat rate shipping for all other towns and rural areas.